-- KidFirst Strategy Session: Every prospective client receives a free Strategy Session with the firm.
-These are more than just free consultations.
+- KidFirst Strategy Session: Every new client receives a Strategy Session with the firm.
+These are more than just meet and greets with your attorney.
 You’ll walk out with a plan, a look into potential responses from the other side and the best answers, and a budget.
 You’ll get the information needed to make good choices.
-(Schedule a Strategy Session by visiting us here.)

 - New Client Welcome: All new clients will receive in-depth instruction from the firm on what to expect as your case moves forward.
 We will educate you on the issues you’ll face, the decisions you’ll need to make, and the roadblocks to look out for.
 We’ll also help you identify which issues are best solved through the law and which require specialized expertise outside the firm.
 We’ll connect you with qualified providers to help you on this journey.

 - Expert Drafting: Enforcement actions begin with quality drafting.
 Your motion for enforcement must lay out a clear case for the judge.
 A properly crafted petition begins a narrative that will unfold throughout your case.
 It is a document that protects you and puts the other party on notice.